18 Things That Will Happen Once Queen Elizabeth II Dies

 Code words will be spoken

-According to the Guardian‘s in-depth investigation, after receiving the news from the Queen’s doctor, the Queen’s private secretary will call the Prime Minister, and say “London Bridge is down.”
-Then Britain’s Foreign Office will call the 15 governments where the Queen is head of state and the 36 nations in the Commonwealth, an association of independent former colonies where she remains a symbolic figurehead, to let them know the sad news.
-Find out the ways Queen Elizabeth sends her staff secret messages.
+Then, Hughes says, the prime minister will host urgent calls with the cabinet secretary—the most senior civil servant—and senior cabinet.
+The Foreign Office will inform the 15 governments where the queen is head of state and the 39 nations in the rest of the Commonwealth, an association of independent former colonies where she remains a symbolic figurehead, to let them know the sad news, Gullace says.

 People will find out in ways both modern and ancient